IFST | Inspiring excellence and trust in food

 We value our members as a community of food scientists and technologists.
-We respect the diversity of our membership, seek to learn from each other and always encourage a friendly, approachable and supportive spirit from all who work for and with us.
+We respect and value the diversity of our membership and all that this diversity brings.
+We seek to learn from each other and always encourage a friendly, approachable, inclusive and supportive spirit from all who work for and with us.

 To achieve our vision, we will focus on the following six strategic priorities:

-Priority 2 – Engagement with and influencing key stakeholders
+Priority 2 – Influencing and supporting key stakeholders

 Priority 6 - Financial stability and sustainability

-We will ensure we have sustainable income streams by commitment to priorities 1 to 5 above and by continuing to develop new products/services that meet the changing needs of members and the sector generally.
-These will all be underpinned by effective cost control and sound financial and risk management.
+Our ambition: We have sustainable income streams by commitment to priorities 1 to 5 above and continue to develop new products/services that meet the changing needs of members and the sector generally.
+These all underpinned by effective cost control and sound financial and risk management.

 All IFST employees, board and members involved in any of the Institute's activities are expected to follow this policy and its practical implications.